Engagement That Works

 Take a proactive approach to customer service by personally answering questions before they’re asked.
 It makes for happier customers who call you less.

-Put your customer in the spotlight and remind them why they love you with a personalized year in review.
+Put your customer in the spotlight and remind them why they love you with a personalised year in review.
 It’s perfect for social sharing, broadening your reach.

 For even higher engagement, let users interact with their video.
 From links to branching to UGC, advanced video interactivity creates a next-level CX.